RAF Kirmington

-Royal Air Force Kirmington or more simply RAF Kirmington was a Royal Air Force station located 6.2 mi north east of Brigg, Lincolnshire and 11 mi south west of Grimsby, Lincolnshire, England.
+Royal Air Force Kirmington or more simply RAF Kirmington is a former Royal Air Force satellite station located 6.2 mi north east of Brigg, Lincolnshire and 11 mi south west of Grimsby, Lincolnshire, England.

 History

 Second World War

 It took its name from the village of Kirmington nearby; the most notable squadron posted there was No. 166 Squadron RAF and a memorial plaque to the members of that unit is in the parish church.